Camino Real Trekking, Hikes and Excursions

 Camino Real Shore Excursion from the Port of Colón

-Camino Real shore excursion Panama: a narrow path through the rainforest, forgotten for centuries.
-The pirates of the Caribbean and incredible riches once passed along this route.
-A few years ago the trail was rediscovered through a research project.
+A narrow path through the rainforest, forgotten for centuries.
+The pirates of the Caribbean and incredible riches once passed along this Camino Real route, rediscovered a few years ago through a research project.

 Highlights: 2-hour hike on the Camino Real · Dugout-canoe ride in the Chagres National Park · Visit to a village of Panamanian campesinos